doogleit/doogleit.github.io/_posts/2018-02-06-ipv6-dns-error-vcsa65.md

     #                     sourceFqdn))
 {% endhighlight %}

 After commenting out the above section that was logging the IPv6 error I restarted the upgrade and it completed without issue.
 Again, I don't recommend doing this unless it is a true test environment that you can afford to rebuild if necessary.
 I just wanted to document/share the experience and a few details about how the vCSA 6.5 pre-upgrade check works.
-If you haven't tried out 6.5 yet I highly recommend it.
+If you haven't tried the vCenter 6.5 appliance yet I highly recommend it.
 See more about what's new over on the [VMware vSphere Blog](https://blogs.vmware.com/vsphere/2016/10/whats-new-in-vsphere-6-5-vcenter-server.html).